WUR Library

 May I publish Open Access material on Brightspace?

 2. Stables links, such as DOI links.
 URLs on a publisher's website tend to change regularly.
-A DOI link follows these changes and redirects mostly to the correct URL.
+A DOI link follows these changes and ususally redirects to the correct URL.
 Not having to repair broken links every year will save you time.

 A DOI link consists of two components: